unblindness/oct_alignment/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the [Input License Name Here, e.g., MIT License].
 See the `LICENSE` file for details.

 ## 📚 Citation